Fungi infection: BRANCHIOMYCOSIS (GILL ROT)

 Therefore, with my usual stubbornness I looked for some answers on the net and I compared several fish illnesses with the same symptomatology.
 Then, I checked the suitable conditions for the disease onset and I saw if they matched with our aquaponics system’s.
 Like for instance the high levels of nutrients in the water (mainly due to the organic waste produced by crayfish).
 And also the water temperature above 20°C (68°F).
 Most noteworthy it was the geographical demarcation of the Branchiomycosis (gill rot).
 In fact, we bought this stock of fish from our usual dealer from Czech Republic.

 Nevertheless, the first step consisted in isolating the Sarasa Goldfish from the other fish and crayfish.
 Then we treated them with an anti-fungal drug for fish.
-We changed the water of the aquaponics system and we treated it with a DIY solution as well for one week.
+We changed the water of the aquaponics system and we treated it with a DIY solution we prepared personally.

-During this period we lost only other four Sarasa Goldfish and finally we were able to stop the epidemic.
+During the period of drug treatment we lost only other four Sarasa Goldfish and finally we were able to stop the epidemic.